cbarkinozer/generative_chatbot/README.md

 Single page dummy fasthtml website will created and gradio project will be integrated.

 # Simple booking dialogues
-Below are the simple booking dialogues that are gathered from internet to test and develop the application better.
+Simple booking dialogues that are used can be found in document.txt.
+LLMs are utilized to generate example question answer pairs to do Retrieval Augmented Generation.
+Application is tested with a real user, the questions the user asked is added to the RAG document.

 # Architecture
 * There are 2 pages admin uploads file with his password (password is set at .env file and can be change from the admin-ui after setting it correctly).